 Introduced in January 2020, the VCC is a new corporate structure for investment funds.
 You can find more information on the VCC.

 As of October 1, 2021, ACRA will discontinue the Deposit Service Accounts (DSA) service, which is one of the payment options available for customers transacting with BizFile+ and ACRA iShop postals.

 Customers can continue to use a wide range of payment options, including credit and debit cards, PayPal, Google Pay, and Apple Pay, for their transactions on BizFile+ and ACRA iShop.

 Current DSA holders are encouraged to onboard the available e-payment options and terminate their DSA before October 1, 2021.
-For more information on the changes, please click here.
+You are also welcome to find more information on the changes.